Matchless: AMC (1938–66)

 With the G15 line, AMC built on the merits of the G12 but there were numerous changes to frame, forks, swinging arm, primary chaincase, transmission, cycle parts and lubrication system.
-The P11 was the last line of bikes with bonds to AMC.
-It used a modified G85CS frame but there were stronger forks, completely new cycle parts (making some was rather costly), altered lubrication and modified primary chaincases, to mention a few.
+The P11 was the last line of bikes with ties to AMC.
+It used a modified G85CS frame but there were stronger forks, completely new cycle parts (some of which were rather costly), altered lubrication and modified primary chaincases, to mention a few.

 The G15 series was offered as 3 brands: Matchless G15 comprising G15Mk2, G15CS and G15CSR; AJS Model 33 comprising M33Mk2, M33CS and M33CSR; and last not least Norton N15CS (no Norton-branded roadster made as it would compete against the Atlas).
 The G15 series was produced from 1963 to 1969.
 They were initially for export only, but by 1965 these models were available in UK and Europe too.

 The Matchless G85CS used a 12:1 compression 500 cc with an improved bottom end, and a Norton gear-driven oil pump replacing the old reciprocating design that dated back to the 1920s.
 The revised bottom end was introduced for 1964 and is shared by 350/500 roadsters and the 500CS (G80CS and M18CS), the engine of which was later adapted to the G85CS.
 The new lubrication system helped lubricating the big end and piston as well as the top end on the high-performance singles.
 The G85CS was further tuned for 1966, and received a new piston providing a CR of 12.5:1.
 An Amal GP carburettor was standard fitting, making the bike difficult to start.
 Maximum power rose to 41 bhp @ 6,500 rpm.

 Matchless/AJS built predictable handling, comfortable, well-made, reliable and economical motorcycles, for their day.
 Unfortunately such attributes were not enough to keep them in business.
 Continuing poor sales led to AMC becoming part of a new company, called Norton-Villiers in 1966.